Fonserbc/ETLYT/README.md

 We did this game in 1-2 months (and mainly in the last week) so the code is probably going to be dirty :P

 No plans on working on it for now.

+The name of the repo is a typo, yes.